 Reason # 3: Expand Their World…One Food at a Time

-Encourage your children to try new foods, without forcing, coercing, or bribing.
-Introduce a new food along with some of the stand-by favorites.
-Remember that it can take 8-10 exposures to a new food before it is accepted, so be patient.
+Encourage your children to try new foods, without forcing, coercing or bribing.
+Introduce a new food along with some of the standby favorites.
+Remember, it can take 8-10 exposures to a new food before it is accepted, so be patient.
 Trying a new food is like starting a new hobby.
 It expands your child’s knowledge, experience, and skill.

 Meals prepared and eaten at home are usually more nutritious and healthy.
 They contain more fruits, vegetables and dairy products, along with additional nutrients such as fiber, calcium, vitamins A and C and folate.
 Home-cooked meals are usually not fried or highly salted, plus soda and sweetened beverage consumption is usually lower at the dinner table.

 Children today are missing out on the importance of knowing how to plan and prepare meals.
 Basic cooking, baking and food preparation are necessities for being self-sufficient.
 Involve your family in menu planning, grocery shopping and food preparation.
 Preschoolers can tear lettuce, cut bananas and set the table.
 Older children can pour milk, peel vegetables and mix batter.
 Teenagers can dice, chop, bake and grill.
 Working as a team puts the meal on the table faster, as well as makes everyone more responsible and accepting of the outcome.
 Improved eating habits come with "ownership" of a meal.

 Reason #6: Prevent Destructive Behaviors

 Research shows that frequent family dinners (five or more a week), are associated with lower rates of smoking, drinking and illegal drug use in pre-teens and teenagers when compared to families that eat together two or fewer times per week.
 Even as older children’s schedules get more complicated, it is important to make an effort to eat meals together.